AARP Medicare Advantage Plans Review

 How Much Do AARP Medicare Advantage Plans Cost?

-The exact cost of your AARP Medicare Part C plan will vary based on a variety of considerations, including your location, your plan type, and the kinds of medications and treatments you require.
-However, it is always good to know what to anticipate when it comes to your healthcare costs.
-Here are some specific factors and costs to expect with AARP Plan C coverage:
+The exact cost of your AARP Medicare Part C plan will vary based on a variety of considerations, including your location, your plan type and the kinds of medications and treatments you require.

-• Premium: Your monthly premium is the amount you pay every month to maintain your coverage.
-AARP is known for having many low- and even zero-dollar-premium plans.
-Even if your plan does include a premium, most people can have the Part A premium waived, while the average Part B premium is $174.70 per month (as of 2024).
+- Premium: Your monthly premium is the amount you pay every month to maintain your coverage.
+AARP is known for having many low-cost and even $0 premium plans.
+Even if your plan does include a premium, most people can have the Part A premium waived, while the average Part B premium is $185 per month (as of 2025).

-• Deductible: The annual deductible is the amount you pay out of pocket every year before your insurance kicks in.
-As of 2023, the Part A deductible is $1,632 , and the Part B deductible is $240, though these amounts typically increase yearly.
-1
+- Deductible: The annual deductible is the amount you pay out of pocket every year before your insurance kicks in.
+As of 2025, the Part A deductible is $1,676 and the Part B deductible is $257, but those amounts typically increase yearly.

-• Copay: A copay is the amount you pay to see a doctor or visit a clinic.
-AARP is one of the most affordable carriers when it comes to low or no copays, with most of their plans boasting $0 copays for many routine visits.
+- Copay: A copay is the amount you pay to see a doctor or visit a clinic.
+AARP is one of the most affordable carriers when it comes to copays, with most of their plans boasting $0 copays for many routine visits.
 If your plan does have copays, they will typically cost around $30 per doctor’s visit.

-• Out-of-network costs: If your plan has a network-based system, you will need to factor in the costs of getting out-of-network treatments.
-For example, getting treated outside of your network on an HMO plan can be extremely costly.
+- Out-of-network costs: If your plan has a network-based system, you will need to factor in the costs of getting out-of-network treatments.
+Getting treated outside of your network on an HMO plan, for example, can be extremely costly.

-• AARP premium: Though AARP membership is not very expensive, it is required to qualify for AARP’s Medicare Advantage plans.
-This means that you can add about $16 per year to the cost of your insurance.
+- AARP premium: AARP membership is not very expensive, but it is required to qualify for AARP’s Medicare Advantage plans.
+That means you can add about $20 per year to the cost of your insurance.

-AARP generally offers lower costs than many other carriers, especially when it comes to out-of-pocket costs like copayments.
+AARP generally offers lower costs than many other carriers, especially when it comes to out-of-pocket costs such as copayments.
 So, if you want an affordable Medicare Advantage plan, AARP is a solid option.

 Where Are AARP Medicare Advantage Plans Available?

-AARP’s plans from UnitedHealthcare are available in 48 states plus the District of Columbia.
-Alaska and Louisiana are the only states where AARP Medicare Advantage is unavailable.
+AARP’s plans from UnitedHealthcare are available in 49 states, plus Washington, D.C.
+Alaska is the only state where AARP Medicare Advantage is unavailable.
 That said, UnitedHealthcare has one of the largest national networks for Medicare Advantage (over 1 million network providers), making it easier for seniors in most parts of the country to access affordable Medicare Advantage plans.

 Reviews and Ratings